zach-snell/slack-export/README.md

 Prompt you to select the conversations to export\
 (Any channel/group/user names specified with the other arguments take precedence.)

+* `--excludeArchived`\
+Exclude any channels that have been archived

+* `--excludeNonMember`\
+Exclude any public channels for which the user is not a member

 ### Examples
 ```
 # Export only Public Channels